FeedFoodie/feedfoodie.github.io/FBC/index.md

 ## Synopsis

-Not long after Jung Yeonsin was born, an elf physician examined him.
+Not long after Jeong Yeonsin was born, an elf physician examined him.

 "I'm sorry, but he won't live past twenty," the elf said.
 "Never in my life have I seen someone with such a dilated Baihui Acupoint.
 It's like there's a large hole in his head.
 We call this disease 'Sudden Celestial Ascension'."

 "Celestial Ascension?
 Isn't that when a highly skilled Taoist ascends to the heavens?"
-Jung Yeonsin's father asked.
+Jeong Yeonsin's father asked.

 "Celestial Ascension is just a myth.
 When a martial master absorbs too much of nature's energy, the pressure build-up will cause their bodies to explode, sending them across the river to the afterlife."

 ☆☆☆

-Country boy Jung Yeonsin was born with a terminal illness that also makes him a martial arts genius.
+Country boy Jeong Yeonsin was born with a terminal illness that also makes him a martial arts genius.
 Can he carve out a path to survival?

 ☆☆☆